nianswe/photoblog/README.md

 The structure and the code of the project was based on two walkthroughs by the Code Institute:

 * Hello Django - I created CRUD functionalities based on the examples of this walkthrough.
-[Django Documenation](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.
+[Django Documentaion](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.
-* [Bootstrap Documenation](https://getbootstrap.com/)  was used to provide examples of Bootstrap functionality and building blocks.
+* [Bootstrap Documentaion](https://getbootstrap.com/)  was used to provide examples of Bootstrap functionality and building blocks.
-* [Code Institute WalkThroughs](https://codeinstitute.net/se/) "Hello Django" and "I Think Therefore I Blog" worked as inspiration and code examples.
+* [Code Institute Walkthroughs ](https://codeinstitute.net/se/) "Hello Django" and "I Think Therefore I Blog" worked as inspiration and code examples.
 * [openclassrooms.com - Intermediate Django](https://openclassrooms.com/en/courses/7107341-intermediate-django/7263818-create-a-sign-up-page)

 ## Content